Tanyus Shahin: Civil war in Mount Lebanon

 The increased assertiveness of Maronite peasants as a result of Shahin's revolt and confidence in their demographic majority in Mount Lebanon alarmed the Druze feudal lords; the latter resolved to arm their peasant fighters.
+Shahin increasingly introduced a populist Christian discourse through which he framed Maronite lords who allied with Druze elites as traitors.
+However, the exclusive nature of this rhetoric led to the alienation of non-Christian peasants such as Shi'a and Druze, which worsened intercommunal panic pre-1860 war.
 Likewise, Maronite peasants, wary of growing Muslim hostility toward Christians in Ottoman Syria, were also being armed, in particular by Maronite bishop Tobia Aoun.
 Tensions turned into violence, and between March and May 1860, several retaliatory tit-for-tat killings and attacks of sectarian nature between Druzes and Christians occurred throughout Mount Lebanon and its immediate environs.
 In late May, Shahin and some 300 of his men entered the village of Naccache in the mixed Druze-Maronite Matn district to seize silk owned by a noble family of Keserwan.
 However, instead of returning to Rayfoun, they proceeded to enter the nearby Maronite village of Antelias.
 Shahin's incursion into Antelias was considered a provocation by the Druze who feared that the presence of Shahin's fighters in that village threatened the Druze residents of Matn.
 Many Christians in turn viewed the deployment of Khurshid Pasha's troops in Hazmiyeh on 26 May as a provocation because they suspected Khurshid Pasha of being allied with the Druze and that this was the signal for the beginning of the Druze counter-attack.
 Shahin's stated purpose for entering Antelias was to protect the Christian Shihab emirs based in the village of Baabda.